 Tapes have a reputation for providing exceptional longevity for data storage but also have a failure rate of 100%.
 A professional tape recovery service has the tools, technology, and experience needed to successfully accomplish this task.

 Small businesses are more susceptible to data loss because they usually lack the resources to protect themselves from this risk.
-In fact, 75% of SMBs aren’t prepared for a potential loss of data.
 With this in mind, most of the companies we’ve listed here also offer a robust backup.

-Big companies usually invest time and resources in backing up their data.
-However, they can still lose it if their backup is incomplete or out of date.
+Many big companies tend to invest resources in cyber security specialists.
+Those that don’t, can lose their data if their backup is incomplete or out of date.
 Enterprise data loss requires advanced solutions because enterprise-level data systems are fairly complex.
 Companies excelling in this area need to have specific expertise in handling RAID failures, hard drive issues, and any type of data recovery.

 Often, businesses can’t wait to recover their lost data because the delay of even a few hours might lose them a huge amount of money and negatively impact their business.
 Fortunately, there are plenty of data recovery professionals who offer emergency services for time-sensitive data.